zendesk/app_scaffold/README.md

 npm install --global foreman
 ```

+Note: Foreman was originally created as a Ruby tool.
+If you prefer, you can install it by `gem install foreman` instead.

 ### Running locally

 Foreman allows you to easily run multiple processes in one tab.
 One process is `zat server`, which serves the app in a way that can be consumed by the host (eg Zendesk).
 The second is `webpack --watch` to rebuild the project whenever you save changes to a source file.